Visas and Immigration

 NREL must have proof of insurance coverage before a Certificate of Eligibility is issued.

-212(e) Two-Year Home Country Physical Presence Requirement
+212(e) 2-Year Home Country Physical Presence Requirement

-The two-year home country physical presence requirement is one of the most unique characteristics of exchange visitor status.
+The 2-year home country physical presence requirement is one of the most unique characteristics of exchange visitor status.
 This rule is tied to the J-1 exchange visitor's field of study and country of last permanent residence.
 Not all J-1 exchange visitors are subject to this rule.
-If an exchange visitor is subject to the two-year home residency requirement, it is noted on the DS-2019 and on the visa stamp.
+If an exchange visitor is subject to the 2-year home residency requirement, it is noted on the DS-2019 and on the visa stamp.

 Waivers to J-1 Exchange Visitor's Visa

 NREL does not support the pursuance of a waiver of the J-1 Exchange Visitor's Visa.
-NREL does not generally object to the waiver; however, if the U.S. Department of State grants the waiver, continued employment at NREL or change in status to another visa type is not implied nor guaranteed.
+NREL does not generally object to the waiver; however, if the U.S. Department of State grants the waiver, continued employment at NREL or change in status to another visa type is neither implied nor guaranteed.
 Fees associated with the waiver request are the responsibility of the requesting foreign national.